mctinker/Map-Tasker/README.md

 - [x] Add a runtime option for more pretty output

 - [x] Add Ai support to analyze Profiles and Tasks

+- [ ] Save and restore the Ai Analysis and popup window locations

 - [ ] Include/map remaining Tasker preferences